-Below are the top 5 typesetting and formatting edits The Red Stairs editors fix over and over again.
+Below are the top 5 typesetting and formatting edits that The Red Stairs editors fix over and over again.
 Avoid them and you will be well on your way to good-looking content.

 Use a single space after a period